OCR TOOLS

 Optical Character Recognition (OCR) is the technology that helps process documents, such as scanned paper documents, PDF files, or camera-captured high-resolution images, into printable and searchable data.
 The recognition of extracted text features and morphological operations allows OCR to automate data entry, which speeds up the information processing process and makes it more accurate.

 OCR scans the document, recognizes the characters, such as letters, numbers, or symbols, and translates it into a machine-readable format.
 Its uses include book digitization, form processing, automation of document workflow, and improvement in accessibility to blind people.
-With the development of deep learning and AI, OCR engines became very accurate in recognizing complex formats, such as handwriting, multi-language documents, and even poor-quality images.
+With the development of deep learning and AI, OCR engines became very accurate in recognizing complex formats, multi-language documents, and even poor-quality images.

 Popular OCR tools and libraries, like EasyOCR, Tesseract OCR, Keras-OCR, and IronOCR, are commonly employed to integrate this functionality into modern applications.